 Liam Halligan

-PHOTO: (above) LIAM HALLIGAN BY SEAN GARLAND 2020.
+PHOTO: LIAM HALLIGAN by SEAN GARLAND 2024

-He has received numerous awards from the Irish Arts Council to develop his work over the past twenty five years.
+Liam is an established theatre director, theatre maker and acting tutor based in Ireland.
+He has received numerous awards from the Irish Arts Council to develop his work over the past twenty-five years.

 Director